leonardishere/sourcefetch/README.md

 Type out what you would like to search for.
 For example, "how to sort an array" Select the text to search.
 Activate sourcefetch using ctrl-alt-o, the menu bar, or the context menu.
-The results should replace the selected text.
+If a result is found, then it should replace the selected text.
+The results will contain the code from the top answer and the url of the question for further research.